John Krasinski

 Krasinski was cast in a co-starring role by director/producer/star George Clooney in the period football comedy, Leatherheads (2008), with Renée Zellweger and Jonathan Pryce, but which failed at the box office with a poor $41 million global gross against $58 million expenses.
 Krasinski began to expand his work in feature as a director, writer, and producer as well as actor with his debut, Brief Interviews with Hideous Men (2009), adapted from David Foster Wallace’s book of short stories and co-starring Julianne Nicholson, Josh Charles, Christopher Meloni, Will Arnett, Chris Messina, Lou Taylor Pucci, Max Minghella, Timothy Hutton, Bobby Cannavale, Frankie Faison, Corey Stoll, Will Forte, and Rashida Jones, and released by IFC Films after a Sundance film festival premiere.

-John Krasinski, after performing a voice role in DreamWorks Animations/Paramount Pictures’ sci-fi animated movie, Monsters vs. Aliens (2009), reunited with director Sam Mendes as star of the road comedy-drama, Away We Go (2009), co-written by Dave Eggers and Vendela Vida and co-starring Maya Rudolph, with Jeff Daniels, Maggie Gyllenhaal, Allison Janney, Messina, Catherine O’Hara, and Paul Schneider, and which was released by Focus Features to a disappointing $15 million return (on a $17 million budget).
-Krasinski then joined Meryl Streep, Steve Martin, and Alec Baldwin in director/writer/producer Nancy Meyers’ hit comedy, It’s Complicated (2009), grossing a terrific $224.6 million global gross for Universal Pictures.
+John Krasinski, after performing a voice role in DreamWorks Animations/Paramount Pictures’ sci-fi animated movie, Monsters vs. Aliens (2009), reunited with director Sam Mendes as a star of the road comedy-drama, Away We Go (2009), co-written by Dave Eggers and Vendela Vida and co-starring Maya Rudolph, with Jeff Daniels, Maggie Gyllenhaal, Allison Janney, Messina, Catherine O’Hara, and Paul Schneider, and which was released by Focus Features to a disappointing $15 million return (on a $17 million budget).
+Krasinski then joined Meryl Streep, Steve Martin, and Alec Baldwin in director/writer/producer Nancy Meyers’ hit comedy, It’s Complicated (2009), grossing a $224.6 million global gross for Universal Pictures.

 Krasinski co-starred in another rom-com Something Borrowed (2011), with Kate Hudson, Ginnifer Goodwin, Colin Egglesfield, and Steve Howey under Luke Greenfield’s direction, earning a fair $60 million gross.
 Krasinski appeared as himself in Disney’s The Muppets (2011), and then turned again to indie cinema as the lead in filmmaker Ry Russo-Young’s drama, Nobody Walks (2012), co-written by Lena Dunham, co-starring Olivia Thirlby, Rosemarie DeWitt, and Jane Levy, and released by Magnolia Pictures after a Sundance film festival premiere.